Resetting in Stochastic Optimal Control

 For $\alpha<\alpha_c$, the optimal policy is to never reset, corresponding to $\Omega(t)=\mathbb{R}$ for all $0\leq t\leq t_f$.
 The situation is more subtle for $\alpha>\alpha_c$, where resetting is only favorable in a specific time window before $t_f$.
 To describe this window, it is convenient to introduce the backward time $\tau=t_f-t$.
 We find that no boundary is present for $\tau<\tau^*$, where $\tau^*$ is the smallest positive solution of the transcendental equation $\alpha e^{-x_f^2/(4D\tau^*)}=c\sqrt{4\pi D\tau^*}$.
 At $\tau=\tau^*$, a boundary appears and one must resort to numerical integration techniques to find the solution for $\tau>\tau^*$ (see Fig.~\ref{fig:delta}).
-We observe numerically that the boundary evolves with $\tau$, i.e., backwards in time, in a non-monotonic way and eventually disappears.
+We observe numerically that the boundary evolves with $\tau$, i.e., backward in time, in a non-monotonic way and eventually disappears.
 This optimal policy can be understood as follows.
 Close to $t_f$, where $\tau<\tau^*$, it is unlikely for the system to reach the target location $x_f$ from the origin in the remaining time.
 Thus, it is not convenient to reset.
 On the other hand, for very early times it is not yet necessary to reset since, after resetting, the system would typically evolve away from the target.